 Student teaching, EDU 431 or EDU 432 and EDU 433 and EDU 434, may be scheduled for either semester of the senior year.
 Student teachers must spend the entire school day for a semester in a school classroom and are to follow the same daily schedule as their cooperating teacher.
 It is recommended that student teachers not take a course in addition to student teaching.
 Student teaching is a full-time task and is to be the student teacher's top priority.
 If, for some reason, other course work must be taken, no more than one other course may be taken by a student teacher.
-The separate courses EDU 431, EDU 433, and EDU 434 for elementary majors and EDU 432, EDU 433, and EDU 434 for secondary certification students must be taken together.
+The separate courses EDU 430, EDU 431, EDU 433, and EDU 434 for PK-4/PK-8 Special Education majors and EDU 432, EDU 433, and EDU 434 for secondary certification students must be taken together.